Lesson Plan - Get It!

 Why do we put gas in our cars and fuel in trains and airplanes?
 Where does that fuel come from?
 What if it runs out?

 In the previous of the Related Lessons in the two-part Natural Resources on Earth series, found in the right-hand sidebar, you learned about renewable resources that are used to create energy.

 Energy is a source of power, like electricity or heat.
 In this lesson, you will learn about nonrenewable resources.

 Nonrenewable resources are natural resources that can be found on Earth.
-These natural resources cannot be replaced once they are used up.
-Natural resources come from the Earth, and manmade resources are created by people.
-This means once they are gone, they are gone forever!
+These natural resources cannot be replaced because they take millions of years to form.
+Natural resources come from the Earth, and man-made resources are created by people.
+This means once they run out, we won't have any left!

 Some of these nonrenewable resources are harmful to the environment.
 Many of these resources pollute the air, land, and water, and contribute to habitat destruction.
 You will learn about different types of nonrenewable resources and how they impact the environment.

 Nonrenewable energy can come from fossil fuels.
-Coal, natural gas, crude oil, propane, and uranium are all fossil fuels that are used in different ways around the world.
+Coal, natural gas, and crude oil are all fossil fuels that are used in different ways around the world.
 These fossil fuels can be found deep within the Earth.
-Most fossil fuels come from decaying plants and animals.
+Fossil fuels come from decaying plants and animals.